Sooryavansham

 Made on a budget of ₹7 crore, principal photography took place in and around various locations in India such as Hyderabad, Gujarat and Rajasthan, as well as Sri Lanka.
 S. Gopal Reddy acted as the cinematographer, while Gautham Raju edited the film.
 Koti composed the film score while Anu Malik composed the film's songs, with lyrics penned by Sameer.

-The film was opened to positive reviews towards the performance of Bachchan but ended up being a box-office bomb, grossing only ₹12.65 crore.
+The film opened to positive reviews towards the performance of Bachchan but ended up being a box-office bomb, grossing only ₹12.65 crore.
 However, over the years, it has gathered cult following among the Indian diaspora, and has been telecasted frequently on the television channel Sony Max.

 Plot

-The Sooryavansham family head, Thakur Bhanu Pratap Singh, is the respected sarpanch of the village of Bharatpur.
+The Sooryavansh family head, Thakur Bhanu Pratap Singh, is the respected sarpanch of the village of Bharatpur.
 He has rendered yeoman service not only to the people of Bharatpur but also to those of eighteen neighboring villages.
-He lives in a mansion with his wife Sharda and his three sons—Karan, Varun, and Heera.
+He lives in a mansion with his wife Sharda and his three sons, Karan, Varun, and Heera.
 Heera, the youngest, is illiterate and therefore treated like a servant.
 Disliked by Bhanupratap, he is excluded from family matters and confined to menial tasks.
 Despite this treatment, Heera loves his father unconditionally and finds affection only from his mother and his friend Dharmendra (Mindra), a servant in the household.

 Days before the wedding of Bhanupratap's daughter, the groom arrives with his sister Radha.
 Mistaking Heera for a servant, Radha makes him run errands.
 On the wedding day, she is shocked to learn from her father that Heera is Bhanupratap’s son.
 Curious, she asks Mindra to tell her about Heera’s past.

 As a child, Heera consistently failed in school but continued attending to see Gauri, a girl adopted by Bhanupratap after her parents’ death.
 When a teacher beat Gauri, Heera quit studies altogether.
 Believing that Heera’s presence would hinder Gauri’s education, Bhanupratap sent her to a boarding school.
 When they grew up, Bhanupratap arranged their marriage.
 However, Gauri, unwilling to marry an illiterate man, attempted suicide.
 Heera saved her but accepted the blame, claiming he had refused the marriage.
 Bhanupratap misunderstood, thinking Heera harbored lust for Gauri, and his hatred for his son deepened.
 Gauri later married a wealthy man.
-Moved by Heera’s story, Radha proposed marriage to him, and he accepted.
+Moved by Heera’s story, Radha proposes marriage to him, and he accepts.